-5. DOE shall authority funds that shall remain available to the extent that obligations have been incurrent in good faith there under by the Contractor to the Financial Institution for the benefit of the special demand deposit account.
+5. DOE authorizes funds to the extent obligations have been incurred in good faith there under by the Contractor to the Financial Institution for the benefit of the special demand deposit account.
 The Financial Institution agrees to honor upon presentation for payment all payments issued by the Contractor and to restrict all withdrawals against the funds authorized to an amount sufficient to maintain the average daily balance in the special demand deposit account in a net positive and as close to zero as administratively possible.

-The Financial Institution agrees to service the account in this manner based on the requirements and specifications contained in DOE solicitation No. , dated .
+The Financial Institution agrees to service the account in this manner based on the requirements and specifications contained in DOE solicitation No. \\\\\\\\, dated \\\\\\.
 The Financial Institution agrees that per-item costs, detailed in the form "Schedule of Financial Institution Processing Charges," contained in the Financial Institution's aforesaid bid will remain constant during the term of this Agreement.
 The Financial Institution shall calculate the monthly fees based on services rendered and invoice the contractor.
 The contractor shall issue a check or automated clearinghouse authorization transfer to the Financial Institution in payment thereof.

-- 6. The Financial Institution shall post collateral in accordance with 31 CFR 202 with the Federal Reserve bank in an amount equal to the net balances in all of the accounts included in this Agreement (including the noninterest-bearing time deposit account), less the Treasury-approved deposit insurance. - 7.
-This Agreement, with all its provisions and covenants, shall be in effect for a term of years, beginning on the day of , , and ending on the day of - 8.
+- 6. The Financial Institution shall post collateral in accordance with 31 CFR 202 with the Federal Reserve bank in an amount equal to the net balances in all of the accounts included in this Agreement (including the noninterest-bearing time deposit account), less the Treasury-approved deposit insurance. - 8.
 DOE, the Contractor, or the Financial Institution may terminate this Agreement at any time within the agreement period upon submitting written notification to the other parties 90 days prior to the desired termination date.
 The specific provisions for operating the account during this 90-day period are contained in Covenant 11. - 9.
 DOE or the Contractor may terminate this Agreement at any time upon 30 days' written notice to the Financial Institution if DOE or the Contractor, or both parties, find that the Financial Institution has failed to substantially perform its obligations under this Agreement or that the Financial Institution is performing its obligation in a manner that precludes administering the program in an effective and efficient manner of that precludes the effective utilization of the Government's cash resources.